 Hunting for fun cities to plan a weekend girls getaway can be a challenge.
+Luckily in Savannah, things to do with your girls really is a long list!
 Arguably one of the most historic cities in the states, Georgia offers loads of southern charm Savannah-style.
-If your wandering pack are still seeking summer getaway inspiration, look no further!
+If your wandering pack is still seeking summer getaway inspiration, look no further!
 Sun, soul food, and spooky adventures can all be found in coastal Savannah.
 Be sure to arrive in Savannah with an empty stomach to experience a taste of southern charm.

 First and foremost, southern hospitality is easy to find at B Historic Savannah.
 In fact, the warm smile on the concierge’s face felt just like home.
 She offers an introduction to the city, circling points of interest on a map.
 Most importantly, she includes the best spots to find southern charm, Savannah-centric cuisine.
 This trip was partially a workcation, therefore its location and amenities made for an ideal way to get the most out of 48 hours in Savannah.

 Spanish Moss and Southern Charm